Maria-Liakata-NLP-Group/long/docs/getting_started.md

 ## Create a user

+Before you can start LoNG, you ***must*** create a password.
+On Linux/MacOS computers, you will be able to use the `htpasswd` command

 ```
+cd /my/local/clone/long
-htpasswd -c ./nginx/config/htpasswd.admin admin
+htpasswd -c ./nginx/config/htpasswd_store admin
 ```

-You will be asked to enter your password twice.

-<-- Check what happens if you run this command twice -->
+This creates a username `admin`, You will be asked to enter your choice of password twice.
+If you run this command again, it will simply overwrite your old password.

-<-- Instructions for resetting your password -->
-<-- What happens if you start LoNG without a password file? -->
+If you

 ## Launching LoNG